-CDFA will conduct application assistance workshops on the DDRDP solicitation process; please visit https://www.cdfa.ca.gov/oefi/ddrdp/ for more details.
+CDFA will conduct application assistance workshops on the DDRDP solicitation process.
 All workshops will be available as live webinars, and all applicants are encouraged to participate.

 Questions and Answers (Q&A)

 CDFA cannot assist in the preparation of grant applications; however, general questions regarding the solicitation process may be submitted to: cdfa.oefi_ddrdp_tech@cdfa.ca.gov.